learn-want/ETH2.0-reward/Readme.md

 Located here is the Python code for data collection and analysis.
 The scripts in the sub-folder [data_collection](code/data_collection) are used to gather data directly from the Ethereum Beacon chain.
 Please replace the placeholder in the code with your specific beacon chain node URL.
 For the steps to execute the scripts, please refer to the [Initial Setup](#initial-setup) section.

 The scripts in the sub-folder [decentralization_metrics_calculation](code/decentralization_metrics_calculation) are used to calculate the decentralization metrics.
-Please firstly switch to ETH2.0-reward by executing `cd ETH2.0-reward`, then change the file path to your local path in the scripts, and execute the scripts.

 ### Visualizations
 This section includes the data visualizations generated from the processed data, which range from simple charts to complex graphical plots.
 You can find the visualizations in the [figure](figure) directory.